kiwi-sheep/apcsa/ch3/act6/README.md

  - Show output to confirm the results.
  - Test for all possible values of a and b (true | true, true | false, false | true, false | false).

-Continuing in DeMorgansLaw, add the code to validate the second part of De Morgan’s Laws: not (a or b) is the same as (not a) and (not b).
+Continuing in DeMorgansLaw.java, add the code to validate the second part of De Morgan’s Laws: not (a or b) is the same as (not a) and (not b).
  - Use two if/else statements, one for each expression.
  - Show output to confirm the results.
  - Test for all possible values of a and b (true | true, true | false, false | true, false | false).

 In DeMorgansLawIf.java, reproduce the compound Boolean expressions provided in the code without using logical operators.
 Instead, use nested if/else statements to duplicate their logic.
 Note there are two sections to modify, one to reproduce !(a && b) and one to reproduce !(a || b).